ZKsync OS Server Developer Documentation

 from L1 and check that they match the ones in the replay but it won’t change L1 state.

-To run the external node locally, you need to set its services’ ports so they don’t overlap with the main node.
+To run the external node locally, you need to enable networking on both main node and external node.
+Then set external node’s services’ ports so they don’t overlap with the main node.

 For example: